A Mathematical Lens for Teaching Data Science: Data science curricular foundations

 However, one topic which is fundamental to both statistics and also data science is {\bf {\em multivariate thinking}}.
 Data science problems are inherently multivariable, and learning how to work with many variables simultaneously provides students the tools to understand a problem holistically.

 To introduce multivariate thinking, it is worth presenting examples where student intuition might be challenged enough for them to want to understand the mathematical underpinnings of the results.
 Consider the idea of Simpson's Paradox where the directionality of the result is reversed when the effect is considered across subgroups.
-Consider Table \ref{tab:antibiotics} (taken directly from \citet{bonovas2023}) which describes a study to determine the feasibility of standardized surveillance of nosocomial infections in patients (original study at \citet{severijen1997}, summarized in \citet{bonovas2023,norton2015}).
-The relative risk measures the probability of urinary tract infection in the Yes (prophylactic antibiotics) versus the No (no prophylactic antibiotics) groups.
+Consider Table~\ref{tab:antibiotics} (taken directly from \citet{bonovas2023}) which describes a study to determine the feasibility of standardized surveillance of nosocomial infections (those infections that originate in the hospital) in patients (original study at \citet{severijen1997}, summarized in \citet{bonovas2023,norton2015}).
+The relative risk (RR) measures the probability of urinary tract infection in the Yes (prophylactic antibiotics) versus the No (no prophylactic antibiotics) groups.
 When broken down across the type of hospital (low-incidence hospitals are those where the UTI rate is less than 2.5\%), it seems clear that the use of prophylactic antibiotics is actually detrimental to patients.
-When the groups are combined, however, the information is misleading, prophylactic antibiotic use seems to be beneficial.
+When using the overall/global average, however, the information is misleading, prophylactic antibiotic use seems to be beneficial.
 The paradox comes about because the proportion of patients who use prophylactic antibiotics varies so widely across the two types of hospitals.
 If the students want to understand the ideas more deeply, the global average can be worked out as a function of the individual hospital values.

 Of course, along with Simpson's paradox, there are many other multivariable effects to consider in many analyses: confounding, effect modification, multicollinearity, subgroup analysis, overfitting, and bias-variance trade-offs.
 We would do well to return to these ideas as often as possible so that our students are attuned to seeing them in their own analyses.